FalasFry/Frustration.exe/README.md

 every bullet does 1 damage to you
 You get ammo from powerups
+Pink enemies will shoot after you normal enemies will shoot straiht

 If the powerup is GREEN = more fire rate
 If the powerup is BLUE = more speed